Friday, September 28, 2012

 • Maintain the style of culturally appropriate eye contact to stay psychologically in touch.

-Better yet, though, for avoiding the freak-out effect is the Planet Fitness angle of having acquaintances touch each other.
+Better yet, though, for avoiding the freak-out effect is the Planet Fitness angle of having the touching done by acquaintances.

 For your profitability: Sell Well: What Really Moves Your Shoppers